Chinese Dumplings Guide: 8 Most Popular Types of the Dim Sum Staple

 Xiao Long Bao (小笼包)

-Xiao long bao, also known as “soup dumplings”, are believed to have originated somewhere in Jiangnan region of China.
-Their popularity eventually grew to Shanghai and eventually, the entire world.
+Xiao long bao, also known as “soup dumplings”, are believed to have originated in the Jiangnan region of China.
+Their popularity expanded to Shanghai and eventually, the world.

-The dumplings are a type of steamed bun filled with a mixture of minced pork, scallions, and a gelatinized broth called aspic.
-By cooking down the pork bones with ingredients such as chicken feet, pork skin, and other connective tissue, the leftover broth is so rich with gelatin that it sets into a jelly-like consistency when chilled.
+These dumplings are a type of steamed bun filled with a mixture of minced pork, scallions and a gelatinized broth called aspic.
+By cooking down the pork bones with ingredients such as chicken feet, pork skin and other connective tissue, the leftover broth is so rich with gelatin that it sets into a jelly-like consistency when chilled.
 This “meat jelly” can then be diced and folded into the meaty fillings.

 You NEED this Recipe: How to Make Soup Dumplings

-The wrapper for xiao long bao is made from a dough slightly thicker than jiaozi, that is rolled out into small circles.
-The filling is then placed in the center of the wrapper, and the edges are folded and twisted together tightly to seal in the soup.
+The wrapper for xiao long bao is made from a dough that's slightly thicker than jiaozi and rolled out into small circles.
+The filling is placed in the center of the wrapper, and the edges are folded and twisted together tightly to seal in the soup.
 When these dumplings are steamed, the heat causes the gelatin within to melt, creating a hot, flavorful broth inside of the dumpling.

 There is a specific way to best eat xiao long bao.
 If an eater isn’t careful, the hot soup inside of the dumplings can burst out all at once.
 Losing all of the delicious, steaming-hot broth is sad and can often be quite painful — literally.